Ice Bear helps utilities keep their cool

 The Ice Bear attaches to a normal existing air conditioning system.
 The unit holds 1,700 litres (450 U.S. gallons) and has the cooling capacity of a five-tonne air conditioning unit operating for six hours.
 MEC's Burlington store installed four units, made by California-based Ice Energy.

-Air conditioning and thermal loads account for 50% of peak power and a third of all electricity on the grid during a summer day.
+Air conditioning and thermal loads account for 50% of peak power and a third of all electricity on the grid during a summer day, and in some regions electric heating is growing as well.
 Today, there are 80 million air conditioning units in North America used by commercial and industrial businesses and annual shipments total just under four million units.

-Thermal Energy Storage and the Ice Bear offer the promise of levelling the grid's demand — and in the process saving taxpayers billions upon billions of dollars in avoided capital costs for new generation facilities.
+Thermal Energy Storage and the Ice Bear offer the promise of levelling the grid's demand, and while experts predict sufficient summer electricity in some forecasts, these solutions still save taxpayers billions upon billions of dollars in avoided capital costs for new generation facilities.

 Heavy hitters in the financial and electric utility communities recognize the game-changing nature of this technology: Goldman Sachs led Ice Energy's 2007 private financing and Bob Foster, former chief executive officer of Southern California Edison, notes that the Ice Bear "normalizes the impact of weather on the grid."